 Because of God's love for us, He sent His Son Jesus Christ to give us eternal life.
 Salvation is offered to us by the grace of God, made possible only by the crucifixion and resurrection of Jesus Christ.
 Salvation is found only through Jesus Christ and there is nothing we can do to earn salvation.
 Jesus tells us that those who believe in Him and obey his commands will be with Him eternally.
 We believe that salvation comes by faith, repentance of sin, confession of faith in Christ, and by being baptized by immersion into the Holy Trinity.

 The word "baptism” comes from the Greek word baptízō, which means “to submerge, dip under, immerse.”
 Therefore, we believe baptism is to be fully immersed under water, into Christ’s death and resurrection to give us a new life in Him that is empowered by the Holy Spirit.
 Jesus tells us that baptism fulfills righteousness and is necessary to become His disciple.
 Those qualified to be baptized must repent and to turn to God, believe in both the gospel and that Jesus Christ is Lord and the only Son of God.
-It is strictly by the work of Christ (His life, death, and resurrection), the Holy Spirit, and by the grace of God that saves us through faith, which is fulfilled in us by being obedient to the command to be baptized.
+It is strictly by the work of Christ (His life, death, and resurrection), the Holy Spirit, and by the grace of God that saves us through faith, which is fulfilled in us by Christ the moment of being baptized.